Raf Simons: Other interests

 In February 2001, Simons was a special guest editor of i-D Magazine, no. 206, The Inspiration Issue, featuring a cover photographed by Willy Vanderperre and styled by Olivier Rizzo.

 In popular culture

 In 2008, Kanye West interviewed Simons for Interview, stating that he inspired his fourth studio album 808s & Heartbreak.
 In 2015, he would cite Simons as a primary influence for his first runway collection (known as Yeezy Season 1).

-Simons has been popular with various musicians such as blackbear, Rihanna, Kendrick Lamar, Travis Scott, Future, Raekwon, ASAP Rocky, Lil Uzi Vert, Big Sean, Drake, and Juice Wrld, who have either referenced him, worn his clothing, or openly admired his work.
-In 2017, the popular New York based rap group known as A$AP MOB released a song called "RAF", featuring Quavo, Playboi Carti, Lil Uzi Vert and Frank Ocean.
+Simons has been popular with various musicians such as Blackbear, Rihanna, Kendrick Lamar, Travis Scott, Future, Raekwon, ASAP Rocky, Lil Uzi Vert, Big Sean, Drake, and Juice Wrld, who have either referenced him, worn his clothing, or openly admired his work.
+In 2017, the popular New York-based rap group known as ASAP Mob released a song called "Raf", featuring group leader ASAP Rocky, as well as Quavo, Playboi Carti, Lil Uzi Vert, and Frank Ocean.
 The official music video was released on July 24.

-An Italian rapper, Rosa Chemical, made a song in 2020 in his album “FOREVER” called “Raf Simons”.
+Italian rapper Rosa Chemical released a song with the designer's name on his 2020 album, Forever.

+Personal life

+Simons first language is Flemish, he's also fluent in English.